 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Most of our current cases of feline lymphoma are presented as intestinal or mesenteric (membrane supporting organ/body) forms.
-The typical history of weight loss, soft stool, diarrhea or vomiting.
+The typical signs and history are weight loss, soft stool, diarrhea or vomiting.
 These signs should alert cat lovers and their veterinarians to suggest a work up to see if the cause is inflammatory bowel disease or lymphoma.
-Cats with ropey intestines, palpable mesenteric nodes, or obstructions are highly suspect for G.I. lymphoma.
+Cats with ropey intestines, palpable mesenteric lymph nodes, or intestinal obstructions are highly suspect for GI lymphoma.

 Cats that have the diagnosis of inflammatory bowel disease (IBD) are at greater risk of developing intestinal lymphoma.
 It is well understood that IBD is considered a precancerous condition and the lesions may transition into lymphoma in a significant percentage of IBD cats.
 The tricky part is knowing when to abandon the treatment for IBD and go to the more specific chemotherapy medications that are needed to put the lymphoma into remission.

 My favorite way to diagnose palpable abdominal or GI lymphoma in cats is via fine needle aspiration (FNA) cytology.
 I use a 1-½ inch 27 gauge needle to safely aspirate any structure in the abdomen.
 Ultrasound guided FNA of mesenteric nodes and thickened bowel loops is another excellent way to get a non-surgical diagnosis.
 The next method that bypasses the stress of exploratory surgery is with endoscopy, which uses a fiber optic instrument to identify and sample abnormal tissue in the GI tract.
-Despite the fact that the wound may be below the mucosa for this technique, enough cases are definitively diagnosed this way with little stress on the cat.
-Laparoscopy (performance of a minor abdominal surgery using a laparoscope) is becoming more available to target lesions for biopsy in private practice.
-Cats that are weak and thin would be best served if the diagnosis could be made via laparoscopy without open abdominal surgery.
-Finally, exploratory surgery is elected as the only sure method to harvest multiple organ tissue and full thickness intestinal samples.
+Despite the fact that the lymphoma lesions may be below the mucosa for the endoscopic biopsy technique, enough cats are definitively diagnosed without the stress of abdominal surgery.
+Laparoscopy is becoming more available to target lesions for biopsy in private practice.
+Cats that are weak and thin would be best served if the diagnosis could be made via FNA, endoscopy or laparoscopy without open abdominal surgery.
+Finally exploratory surgery may be elected as the only sure method to harvest multiple organ tissue and full thickness intestinal samples.

-If the cat is FeLV and FIV negative, they have a better prognosis.
-It is important to know that one of these viruses may be hidden in the cat in a dormant form and is most likely the cause of the lymphoma.
+Cats that are FeLV and FIV negative have a better prognosis.
+It is important to know that one of these viruses may be hidden in your cat in a dormant form and is most likely the cause of the lymphoma.
 In viral negative cats, the survival can be expected to last for one to several years.
-Many of our cases are enjoying 2 to 5 +years remissions.
-Some have even discontinued the chemotherapy treatments.
+Many of our feline lymphoma cases are enjoying 2-5 year plus remissions.
+Some patients have even been discontinued from their chemotherapy.

-In response to client wishes, Dr.Villalobos has developed a stay at home protocol that is called the “LU-C-LO-V” protocol.
+In response to caregiver’s requests, I have developed a few stay at home oral chemotherapy protocols.
+One is called the “LU-C-LO-V” protocol.
 It incorporates LO for Lomustine at 50mg / m2 divided over 3-4 days after the LU, which is for Leukeran (Chlorambucil) the C is for Cytoxan.
-This protocol is now being introduced to long-term cases and although it seems to help keep cats in remission and at home, results are not compiled for reference.
+This protocol can be introduced to long-term cases and although it seems to help keep lymphoma cats in remission and at home, results are not compiled for reference.

 By Appointment Only